yatiml/yatiml/docs/tutorial.rst

 This method will be called by YAtiML after the YAML text has been parsed, but before our Submission object has been generated.
 This method is passed the `node` representing the mapping that will become the object.
-The node is of type :class:`yatiml.ClassNode`, which in turn is a wrapper for an internal ruamel.yaml object.
+The node is of type :class:`yatiml.Node`, which in turn is a wrapper for an internal ruamel.yaml object.
 Note that this method needs to be a classmethod, since there is no object yet to call it with.

-The :class:`yatiml.ClassNode` class has a number of methods that you can use to manipulate the node.
+The :class:`yatiml.Node` class has a number of methods that you can use to manipulate the node.
 In this case, we first check if there is an ``age`` attribute at all, and if so, whether it has a string as its value.
 This is needed, because we are operating on the freshly-parsed YAML input, before any